Where can I get financial support?

 Assistance with applying

-Student may contact the Welfare Officer at Campus Wellbeing for all matters relating to finances, including loans and grants.
+Students may contact the Welfare Officer at Student Wellbeing for all matters relating to finances, including loans and grants.

 In an emergency the University may loan a student a small amount of money for assistance.